amansuyal19/MS-Excel-project-dashboard-for-analysis/README.md

 # MS-Excel-project-dashboard-for-analysis
-Problem Statement:Ferns and Petals Sales Analysis
+Problem Statement: Ferns and Petals Sales Analysis
-You have been given a dataset from FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+A dataset from FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
 The dataset contains details about the products, orders, customers, and relevant dates.
 Your task is to analyze this dataset to uncover key insights related to sales trends, customer behavior, and product performance.
 Create a dashboard and answer the following key business questions to help the company improve its sales strategy and optimize customer satisfaction:
 1. TotalRevenue: Identify the overall revenue.
 2. AverageOrderandDeliveryTime: Evaluate the time taken for orders to be delivered.